1AVINASH/automated-clicker-selenium/Readme.md

-This repository logs in to https://pokeheroes.com and then makes repeated automatic clicks to get coins To use this, run the main.py from production folder.
+This repository logs in to https://pokeheroes.com and then makes repeated automatic clicks to get coins.
+When starting this game, I realised the only way to make money (atleast in the initial stages of the game) was to keep warming up the eggs of other pokemons.
+All it required was clicking repeatedly on the same button.
+To make this process easier, I decided to automate it
+To use this, run the main.py from production folder.
 Add your credentials in the .env file.